UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Data Analysis

 The spectrum of our object presented in \autoref{fig:fig1} shows a clear broad component present in the H$\beta$ emission line when contrasted to the narrower profiles of the adjacent [OIII] $\lambda \lambda$4959,5007 \AA\, lines.
 To evaluate the potential significance of this broad feature we perform a combined Gaussian fit to the entire line complex.
 For the two [OIII] lines we only consider a single narrow component, while the H$\beta$ is fit with both narrow and broad models.
 We allow the velocities of the narrow and broad components to vary between $50-500$ and $1000-5000$ km s$^{-1}$, respectively.
 In our fitting, we assume that the width of the narrow component for all three lines is the same, and a fixed ratio [OIII]$_{5007}$/[OIII]$_{4959}=3$ \citep{storey2000}.
 In addition to that, we also model the local continuum with a first order polynomial.
 We fix the redshift to the one obtained from \textsc{msaexp}.

 We initialize the fit by first creating a set of models on the over-sampled wavelength grid.
 To mimic the variable resolution of the PRISM, we interpolate our model onto a variable step grid, while making sure that the total integrated flux is preserved.
+Early NIRSpec/MSA results \citep{de_graaff23} have shown that the spectral resolution of a point-like source falling within a slitlet is higher, compared to a uniformly illuminated slit, sometimes up to a factor of two.
+We therefore conservatively increase the nominal spectral resolution by a factor of 1.7.
+To take into account the effects of the line spread function, we additionally convolve our model with Gaussian of variable resolution \citep{de_graaff23,isobe23}.
 The best fit is then found via non-linear least squares $\chi^2$ minimization.

 From our fit we securely confirm the presence of a distinct broad component in H$\beta$, with a FWHM$=3439\pm413$ km s$^{-1}$.
 We measure the width of the narrow component to be $203\pm154$ km s$^{-1}$.
 In \autoref{fig:fig2} we show the best fit model to the entire line complex, with the narrow and broad components highlighted in blue and green, respectively.
 The flux of the broad component was measured to be $\sim 2$ higher than that of the narrow component.